 What are your plans for the future?

 After graduating from the University of New Haven, I plan to get my master’s in Cyber Forensics and become a Security Software Developer.
 As I get deeper into my studies here at this University, I get a better understanding of where I would like to be.
-When I was a freshman, I knew that I would want to do something in the technology field.
+When I was a Firs-Year student, I knew that I would want to do something in the technology field.
 As a Security Software Developer, I would develop security software that includes tools for monitoring, traffic analysis, intrusion detection, anti-virus software, and more.
 I would also integrate and implement security into applications software.